Si prefiere ver esta página en español, haga clic en "Language" en la barra de "Admin" en la parte superior de esta página y seleccione "Spanish."

 A nationally recognized school

 Simley High School consistently ranks on U.S. News & World Report's annual Best High Schools list.
-The list ranks traditional, charter, magnet, and STEM high schools across the nation.
+The list ranks the top 40% of traditional, charter, magnet, and STEM high schools across the nation.
 Rankings are based on their scores in college readiness, math and reading proficiency and performance, underserved student performance, college curriculum scope, and graduation rate.

 Digital Devices for All Students